Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdatapointcollection/adddatapointforscatterseries/_index.md

 ---
 title: addDataPointForScatterSeries
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartdatapointcollection/adddatapointforscatterseries/
+url: /php-java/aspose.slides/chartdatapointcollection/adddatapointforscatterseries/
 ---

-## addDataPointForScatterSeries([ChartDataCell](../../chartdatacell) xValue, [ChartDataCell](../../chartdatacell) yValue)  function
+## addDataPointForScatterSeries([ChartDataCell](../../chartdatacell) xValue, [ChartDataCell](../../chartdatacell) yValue)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Scatter subtypes (see also  ChartTypeCharacterizer#isChartTypeScatter(int) method).